 General Considerations: Caseload limits reflect the maximum caseloads for fully supported full-time defense attorneys for cases of average complexity and effort in each case type specified.
 Caseload limits assume a reasonably even distribution of cases throughout the year.

-The increased complexity of practice in many areas will require lower caseload ceilings.
-The maximum caseload limit should be adjusted downward when the mix of case assignments is weighted toward more serious offenses or case types that demand more investigation, legal research and writing, use of experts and/or social workers or other expenditure of time and resources.
-In particular, felony caseloads should be assessed by the workload required, and certain cases and types of cases should be weighted accordingly.
+The increased complexity of practice in many areas will require lower caseload limits.
+The maximum caseload limit should be adjusted downward when the mix of case assignments is weighted toward offenses or case types that demand more investigation, legal research and writing, use of experts, use of social workers, or other expenditures of time and resources.
+Attorney caseloads should be assessed by the workload required, and cases and types of cases should be weighted accordingly.

 If a defender or assigned counsel is carrying a mixed caseload including cases from more than one category of cases, these standards should be applied proportionately to determine a full caseload.
 In jurisdictions where assigned counsel or contract attorneys also maintain private law practices, the caseload should be based on the percentage of time the lawyer devotes to public defense.

+The experience of a particular attorney is a factor in the composition of cases in the attorney’s caseload.

+The following types of cases fall within the intended scope of the caseload limits for criminal and juvenile offender cases in Standard 3.4 and must be taken into account when assessing an attorney’s numerical caseload: partial case representations, sentence violations, specialty or therapeutic courts, transfers, extraditions, representation of material witnesses, petitions for conditional release or final discharge, and other matters that do not involve a new criminal charge.

 Definition of case: A case is defined as the filing of a document with the court naming a person as defendant or respondent, to which an attorney is appointed in order to provide representation.
+In courts of limited jurisdiction multiple citations from the same incident can be counted as one case.

 Caseload Limits: The caseload of a full-time public defense attorney or assigned counsel shall not exceed the following:

 150 Felonies per attorney per year; or

-300 Misdemeanor cases per attorney per year; or in certain circumstances described below the caseload may be adjusted to no more than 400 cases, depending upon:
+300 Misdemeanor cases per attorney per year or, in jurisdictions that have not adopted a numerical case weighting system as described in this Standard, 400 cases per year; or

-The caseload distribution between simple misdemeanors and complex misdemeanors; or

-Jurisdictional policies such as post-filing diversion and opportunity to negotiate resolution of large number of cases as non-criminal violations;

-Other court administrative procedures that permit a defense lawyer to handle more cases; or

 250 Juvenile Offender cases per attorney per year; or

 80 open Juvenile Dependency cases per attorney; or